apwbs/MARTSIA-Algorand/README.md

 # MARTSIA-Algorand
-change algo_token in create_account script
+hide mnemonic, algo_token and algod_address in create_account script
 #### This repository contains the Algorand-based implementation of the MARTSIA approach.

 ### Guide